Posted: Mon 13th Jul 2020

 I would like to thank Mrs Fotheringham for teaching Art across our school.
 The children are always excited to have Art lessons and have shown some amazing

 creativity and engagement with the topics covered.
 Our Art Gallery is a true credit and showcases the most amazing work.

-Mrs S Clark, Art CoordinatorReturn to news page
+Mrs S Clark, Art CoordinatorReturn to News listing page